 Public domain, long term Minecraft multiplayer CCU data.

-pinging a selection of Minecraft servers every few seconds.
-The resulting databases being a time series collection of each included Minecraft servers reported player count.
-Those databases have now been published into the public domain and made available for download.
-I have published these databases because although niche, very few long term collections of this type of data exist, and far fewer made public.
+Starting October 2016, Minetrack has been pinging a selection of Minecraft servers every 3-5 seconds.
+The resulting databases are a time series collection of each included Minecraft servers self reported player count.
+I have opted to publish those databases into the public domain because while niche, no other collections of this type of data have been publicized to my knowledge.

 Each database is a .sql file, as generated by SQLite.
 Besides any pruning, all databases have been released in their original schemas and have not been optimized for analysis or publishing.